Anna Fedorova: Career

 Fedorova's "international concert career took off while she was only a child".

 In 2013, at the age of twenty-three, Anna performed at Concertgebouw in Amsterdam, Netherlands.
 She played Rachmaninoff's Piano Concerto No 2.
 Fedorova has performed there more than thirty times.

 Fedorova's manager Rob Groen recounted the first time he heard her play.
 He "reluctantly" heard her play "as part of a group of piano students performing for him in Kyiv".
 The first three were "all very good", but, when he heard Anna, he was "in shock" by her "exceptional talent".

 Musical critics have praised Fedorova's signature "sweet modesty and wild expression", which rendered listeners "completely taken by surprise, compelled and astonished".
 Fedorova says about her playing, "You can really paint with music.
 You see the colorful, inspiring scenes."

 Music festivals and competitions

-Fedorova has appeared at numerous International Music Festivals and has claimed top prizes in Italy, Greece, Germany, Slovakia, Estonia, and the Czech Republic.
-Music festivals in which she has appeared include:
+Fedorova has appeared at numerous international music festivals and has claimed top prizes in Italy, Greece, Germany, Slovakia, Estonia, and the Czech Republic.
+The music festivals in which she has appeared are: